SDrumm00/Obsidian/Obsidian Vault/Linux/Nix Packages.md

 [[Nix]]
 [[2023 Learning Goals]]
 Need to learn so much more about this.
-Possible immutable Debian?
+Possible immutable [[Debian]]?
 Let the apps come in via Nix and let the system be handled via APT.

 Worth reading about